ayshptk/ayshptk.github.io/README.md

 simply clone the repo and add your markdown files to the root of the repo.

-make sure you set the `TOKEN` variable as your gh personal token to the action secrets and change the page directory to `docs` in repo settings!
+make sure you set the `TOKEN` variable as your github personal token to the action secrets and change the page directory to `docs` in repo settings!